-I am pleased to present the Code of Professional Conduct and Ethics for Social Workers devised by the Social Workers Registration Board (SWRB) at CORU.
-The code specifies the standards of ethics, conduct and performance expected of registered social workers.
+I am pleased to present the Code of Professional Conduct and Ethics for Medical Scientists devised by the Medical Scientists Registration Board at CORU.
+The code specifies the standards of ethics, conduct and performance expected of registered medical scientists.

-The Social Workers Registration Board was appointed on 5th August 2010 by the Minister for Health, Mary Harney.
+CORU is the Regulator for Health and Social Care Professionals in Ireland.
+It comprises of the Council and Boards for each of the regulated professions.
 The purpose of CORU is to protect the public by promoting high standards of professional conduct, professional education, training and competence among registrants.
+The Medical Scientists Registration Board was appointed on the 9th November 2016 by the Minister for Health, Simon Harris.

 In 2010, the Health and Social Care Professionals Council at CORU developed a framework code detailing common standards across its constituent boards.
 The framework was reviewed and updated in 2013.
 The framework was further reviewed and updated in 2018.
-Many of the standards of ethics, conduct and performance expected of social workers are common to the health and social care professions to be regulated by CORU.
-The Social Workers Registration Board, made up of both lay members and representatives of the profession, have carefully adapted the framework with additional assistance from experts external to the Board, public consultation and international best practice.
+Many of the standards of ethics, conduct and performance expected of medical scientists are common to the health and social care professions to be regulated by CORU.
+The Medical Scientists Registration Board, made up of both lay members and representatives of the profession, have carefully adapted the framework bearing in mind international best practice with additional assistance from experts external to the Board and public consultation.

-This Code outlines the standards of ethical behaviour and conduct that the public expects from social workers.
+This Code outlines the standards of ethical behaviour and conduct that the public expects from medical scientists.
 Each year registrants will be asked to pledge that they comply with the Code of Professional Conduct and Ethics.
 It is essential that all registrants read, understand and meet the standards set out in this Code as failure to do so could result in a complaint of professional misconduct being made about the registrant.

-As the goal of the SWRB is to protect the public by fostering high standards of professional conduct, education, training and competence among registrants, adopting this Code is a major milestone in this process.
-As the profession develops, the SWRB is committed to continually reviewing these standards, in doing so, ensuring that they remain both relevant and comprehensive.
-We expect that all social workers will comply with these standards and that the consistent application of these standards will benefit individuals.
-We look forward to working with social workers, their employers and service users in realising such benefits through developments in the statutory registration process.
+As the goal of the Medical Scientists Registration Board is to protect the public by fostering high standards of professional conduct, education, training and competence among registrants, adopting this Code is a major milestone in this process.
+As the profession develops, the Medical Scientists Registration Board is committed to continually reviewing these standards, in doing so, ensuring that they remain both relevant and comprehensive.
+We expect that all medical scientists will comply with these standards and that the consistent application of these standards will benefit individuals.
+We look forward to working with medical scientists, their employers and service users in realising such benefits through developments in the statutory registration process.

+Marie Culliton

+Chairperson

+Medical Scientists Registration Board

-Perry Share Chairperson Social Workers Registration Board 15 January 2019
+22 January 2019